MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 The metrics **Stage Latency** and **Discovery Latency** monitor latency in the ingestion process, and tell you if there are any long latencies occurring either in Azure Data Explorer, or before data arrives to Azure Data Explorer for ingestion.

 * **Stage Latency** indicates the time span from when a message is discovered by Azure Data Explorer until its content is received by an ingestion component for processing.
 * **Discovery Latency** is used for ingestion pipelines with data connections (such as Event Hub, IoT Hub, and Event Grid).
 This metric gives information about the time span from data enqueue until discovery by Azure Data Explorer data connections.
-This time span is upstream to Azure Data Explorer, so it is not included in the **Stage Latency** metric that only measures the latency in Azure Data Explorer.
+This time span is upstream to Azure Data Explorer, so it's not included in the **Stage Latency** metric that only measures the latency in Azure Data Explorer.

 > [!NOTE]
 > According to the default [batching policy](kusto/management/batchingpolicy.md), the default batching time is five minutes.
 Therefore, if the batch isn't sealed by other triggers, the batch will be sealed after five minutes.